Mutesa-Cedric/Fullstack-typesafe-monorepo/README.md

 - [Prettier](https://prettier.io) for code formatting

 ## Setup
-This starter kit is using turborepo and yarn workspaces for monorepo workflow.
+This starter kit is using turborepo and pnpm workspaces for monorepo workflow.

 ### Prerequisites
 - Install nps by running